 In the debut edition of Throwaway Style, I described Seattle rapper DoNormaal as omnipresent.
 That may have been an understatement.
 So many times I found myself walking around the city and I'd hear Third Daughter single "ego slave" blaring from cars and playing at parties.
 Sometimes I wouldn't even know she'd be playing a show and I'd hear it echoing from a nearby venue.
 Maybe DoNormaal says it best herself in the opening verse of that song, "I'm in awe of myself, so what?
 I'd take a fuckin bullet for myself someday."
 DoNormaal has plenty to be confident about.
 THIRD DAUGHTER is more than just a great record, it's a document of a moment in time.
 Beyond whether or not this was your favorite record of 2017, this record was Seattle in 2017.

 It's not just that it found a strong local audience that makes THIRD DAUGHTER so excellent.
 DoNormaal is a poet and she maximizes every moment of her hour-long LP.
-"These girls don't like me, these boy are sexist, these whites are racist.
+"These girls don't like me, these boys are sexist, these whites are racist.
 Why I gotta call em family?" she says on "emotional."
 If there ever was a summary of the year, there it is.
 Her presence alone commands your attention, yet she still fights to divert you from any other distractions.
-"It's DoNormaal here, every time you hear my name its approved," she says on "magic donormaal" while also extolling that her god is her hard earned pay.
+"It's DoNormaal here, every time you hear my name its approved," she says on "magic donormaal" while also extolling that her god is her hard-earned pay.
 Magic is also a great word to describe this project.
 Celestial beats by some of Seattle's most promising producers like Brakebill, Wolftone, and Fish Narc help create a multiverse of her mind.
 She embraces herself and lets her confidence glow with every languid rhyme she exhales.
 This is an album to be cherished, beloved, and celebrated.

-YÚ may be an amalgamation of the English word "you" and Spanish word "tú," but it's a record that's more about being torn apart than put together.
+YÚ may be an amalgamation of the English word "you" and the Spanish word "tú," but it's a record that's more about being torn apart than put together.
 Dreamdecay, with their visceral and ballistic performance, are uniquely apt to tackle such an emotion.
 It's a record concerned with identity, reflecting on being pulled between two cultures.
 Those tumultuous inner feelings erupt into furious anthems like the jagged "NO ANSWER" and the spiraling title-track.
 Even when the album settles into quieter moments like the warble of "Witness/Allow", there's a quiet intensity still brewing.
-It's one of the most outwardly "aggressive sounding" records to come out of Seattle this year, but one that uses that intensity for a pinpointed purpose, making something truly moving within the noise.
+It's one of the most outwardly "aggressively sounding" records to come out of Seattle this year, but one that uses that intensity for a pinpointed purpose, making something truly moving within the noise.

 I'm gonna tread lightly here, so bear with me for a minute.
 For years I feel like Dude York has been Seattle's kid brother.
 Not that they're underdeveloped or anything, but it seemed like anytime you turned around they were getting into some sort of fun looking trouble, throwing a party while your parents were away at a couples retreat.
 I loved that version of Dude York, and traits of that still exist.
 But much like Chastity Belt's record, Sincerely is a giant emotional leap forward for the band.
 They're still churning out insanely catchy pop-punk riffs, but they're also revealing more of themselves in the process.
 They use humor expertly in doing this as well.
 On "The Way I Feel," guitarist and vocalist Peter Richards recalls trying to friend his therapist on Facebook to say "what's up?"
 It's a funny scene, but also with a healthy dose of realism.
 There's a certain optimism, maybe in their performance, that permeates throughout even the darkest moments of the record.
 Things are fucked up, but maybe it'll be okay.

 Also, I'd be remiss not to mention that "Love Is" is a perfect song.
 Full stop.
-Claire England taking on more vocal duties was a brilliant move and her writing on that track in particular is some of the most evocative and beautiful sounds I've heard in a long time.
+Claire England taking on more vocal duties was a brilliant move and her writing on that track, in particular, is some of the most evocative and beautiful sounds I've heard in a long time.
 It's pure and free as she ruminates on holding hands with a hot guy in the back of a van.
-Yeah, that doesn't sound like much when you put it that way, but it's how she sings it and portrays it so honestly that makes it work.
+Yeah, that doesn't sound like much when you put it that way, but it's how she sings it and portrays it so honestly, that makes it work.
 "It's the chemistry we thrive in, and that's all that love is," Centuries of love songs, and finally someone distilled what love is really about.

 Recorded on a cassette deck in their recording space affectionately known as the "Dank Dungeon," Feed's self-titled debut lives up the griminess of its inception.
 With a powerhouse lineup featuring members of Ubu Roi and Rose Windows, it's no wonder this record is one of the heaviest psych records to come out of the region this year.
 It's nine tracks fuel a spiraling mind-warp, one that you'll want to rewind and play and obsess over all over again.